 Potential cause: too much/low light, low CO2, accumulation of nutrients, ammonia, bad water circulation.

 Who can eat Staghorn Algae: None will touch it.

 Note: Amano shrimp are the only ones who can eat Red algae (Staghorn belongs to the group of red algae).
 Therefore, theoretically, they should eat it if they are very hungry.

 This is a unicellular alga.
 It is quite easy to recognize it because the water in the tank goes cloudy.
 Sometimes it can be like a green tint, in other cases, it can look like pea soup.

 These green algae usually are in the genera Chlorella, Ankistrodesmus, and Scenedesmus.
 Green water algae float freely in the water and do not settle on surfaces like the glass, decoration, or equipment in the tank.

 Potential cause: ammonia, low CO2, too much light.

-Who can eat Staghorn Algae: Unfortunately, these algae are too small for Nerite snail and Otocinclus fish.
+Who can eat Green water algae: Unfortunately, these algae are too small for Nerite snail and Otocinclus fish.
 However, Bamboo shrimp, due to the unique food intake technique, can easily eat free-floating algae and microorganisms.

 I would have never believed if anyone would have told me that Amano shrimp can also use the unique food intake technique of Bamboo shrimp!
 I bet that you have never heard about it before as well.
 However, this is true.
 Simply look at this video.